sdrobert/pydrobert-kaldi/README.rst

 This code is licensed under Apache 2.0.

-Code found under the ``src/`` directory has been primarily copied from Kaldi version 5.1.46. ``setup.py`` is also strongly influenced by Kaldi's build configuration.
+Code found under the ``src/`` directory has been primarily copied from Kaldi.
+``setup.py`` is also strongly influenced by Kaldi's build configuration.
 Kaldi is also covered by the Apache 2.0 license; its specific license file was copied into ``src/COPYING_Kaldi_Project`` to live among its fellows.